 Agribusiness company Monsanto is appealing a $78 million verdict in a case involving a California man who said the company’s Roundup product was a primary cause of his cancer.

 Appeal lawyers in California filed on Monsanto’s behalf in San Francisco Superior Court, challenges the jury verdict in factor DeWayne Johnson.
 In a unanimous decision, the jury found that Monsanto’s Roundup caused Johnson’s non-Hodgkin’s lymphoma.
 The jury awarded him $289 million.

-The jury award was reduced to $78 million last month by Judge Suzanne Bolanos.
+Judge Suzanne Bolanos reduced The jury award to $78 million last month.
 Bolanos rejected a request by Monsanto to toss the jury’s overall verdict against the company.

 Bayer, which acquired Monsanto in June, maintains that the science presented in the case does not prove that Roundup was a substantial cause of Johnson’s cancer.